Encouraging debate in Architecture

 - Experience - with roots in London Council School of Building (1904) and Brixton School of Building (1940), LSBU has been offering architectural education for over 100 years.

-- We have some of the best workshops in the UK, recently been augmented by the DARLAB (Digital Architecture and Robotics Laboratory).
+- We have some of the best workshops in the UK and a lead research group DARLAB (Digital Architecture and Robotics Lab).

 - No.2 for satisfaction with teaching in London (Guardian League Tables 2020).